-Erin fell passionately in love with her new lifestyle – earning her certification as a Health Coach and gifting countless individuals with the knowledge to improve their lives as well.
+Falling passionately in love with her new lifestyle, she earned her certification as a Health Coach and gifted countless individuals with the knowledge to improve their lives as well.

 If life is beckoning you to transform any aspect of yourself – from your emotional state to the achievement of a weight loss goal, do not ignore the call.
 Relinquish the comfort of your judgments, fasten your seatbelt and continue reading…